Document

 Controls

-- H&S Management Forum reviews corporate inspection strategy and all other H&S issues quarterly.
-An audit programme is in place to provide assurances on varying aspects of managing H&S. A Personal Safety of Staff and Lone Working audit completed last year gave Reasonable Assurance.
+- The H&S Management Forum reviews the corporate inspection strategy and all other H&S issues quarterly.
+An audit programme is in place to provide assurances on varying aspects of managing H&S, the next ne being due in Q1 2025/26.

 - Training programme includes annual refreshers on a rolling programme.
 All mandatory H&S training must be completed as part of probation.
 Compliance is monitored centrally by the HR service and non-compliance escalated to Heads of Service initially and thereafter to SLT.